RSapsford89/a-walk-in-the-park/README.md

 FontAwesome used to get some outdoor and walking related icons for use throughout the headings

-Coolors was used to generate contrasting colour palettes: https://coolors.co/

-To create documentation imagery, AmIResponsive can display the site on different media sizes: https://ui.dev/amiresponsive

-For the landing video, Coverr was used: https://coverr.co/

-Microsoft's Copilot AI was used to help generate the bee image.

 ## Testing
 Testing was carried out using the following methods: